chainforced/WeddingRingBayesianInference/README.md

 **P(not married | no ring) = 96% ±11%** <br />
 Hence, my analysis falsifies the hypothesis, that this inductive argument is accurate.<br />

-Here's a little article of mine, describing what data I use and some basic logic of how it's connected to the probabilities I estimate https://medium.com/@chainforced/the-absence-of-a-wedding-ring-is-an-uninformative-sign-of-singleness-of-random-people-fbf1f924088f
+Here's a little article of mine, describing what data I used and some basic logic of how it's connected to the probabilities I estimate https://medium.com/@chainforced/the-absence-of-a-wedding-ring-is-an-uninformative-sign-of-singleness-of-random-people-fbf1f924088f